yackx/ipgo/content/complex-data-types/stack/stack.md

 Remarks:

 - We rely on `New()` to create a `*Stack` rather than forcing the client to declare a slice.
 - `Pop()` returns the element (if found) and a flag.
-This is a common and convenient way to return an possibly missing value in Go.
+This is a common and convenient way to return a possibly missing value in Go.

 Let's add a main package to demonstrate the stack capabilities, and how to pop a value.